 FIRE, WATER, & A GREAT BIG LOG

-Join us in our quest to experimentally create a fire-wrought dugout canoe using ancient methods and tools.
-We commenced our project in 2021, and we are continuing the process of carefully burning out a dugout canoe.
+Since 2021, we have been on a quest to experimentally create a fire-wrought dugout canoe using ancient methods and tools.
 Each time, we try new methods and ideas.

 Whether you come to get your hands dirty or you prefer to simply observe and learn, we hope you will join us in experimenting with the ancient art of turning a tree into a watercraft.
 Adults and teens (accompanied by a responsible adult) are invited to participate.
 Come for the whole workshop or drop in when you can.